scorpionawaz/Vaidya/README.md

 ## OFFLINE , MULTILANGUAL , HARDWARE ACCESS , CLOUD FREE , NO DIGITAL LITRACY REQUIRED

 ---
----

 ## © 2025 ADROIT A Software Development and Versatile Community – All Rights Reserved.

 This software/application is developed by **ADROIT**, a software development and versatile community.
 It is **published strictly for evaluation purposes** as part of the **Pragati AI for Impact Hackathon**.

->

-Please do not attempt to clone, reuse, or redistribute this project.
+>Please do not attempt to clone, reuse, or redistribute this project.
 Even if cloned, this system **will not function without the SLM **.

 **Any unauthorized modification, distribution, or usage of this project or its components is prohibited.
 Legal action will be taken** against violators under applicable IP laws.